Tales from Topographic Oceans: Songs

 The album contains four tracks, or "movements", as described by Anderson, that range between 18 and 21 minutes.
 All band members are credited for composing the music.
 Anderson provided a short description of how the album came together, and how its concept is expressed in a musical sense in each track, in the album's liner notes.
 The original LP lists Anderson and Howe as co-writers of the lyrics, but the 2003 reissue lists Squire as an additional co-author for "The Ancient" and Squire, Wakeman, and White as additional co-authors for "The Remembering".

 "The Revealing Science of God (Dance of the Dawn)" is based on the shruti, which Yogananda described as scriptures that are "directly heard" or "revealed", in particular the Vedas.
 Regarding its title, Anderson said: "It's always delicate to start talking about religious things ... [it] should have just been 'The Revealing'.
 But I got sort of hip."
-The track was originally 28 minutes long, but six minutes were cut due to the time constraints of a vinyl.
+The track was originally 28 minutes long, but six minutes were cut due to the time constraints of a record.
 Anderson was inspired to open the track with voices that gradually build from listening to Gregorian chants, and used the Vietnam War as a source for its lyrics.
 Howe plays a Gibson ES-345, and his solos were influenced by his belief that Frank Zappa performed lengthy solos "because the audience wanted it.
 I was thinking at one stage, 'I'll do that.
 They'll love it'.
 The "Young Christians see it" section originated from an unused take from the Fragile sessions, a take from which was released as a bonus track in 2015 as "All Fighters Past".
 White recalled the group spent around six days mixing the track.
 The 2003 CD reissue of the album includes a previously unreleased two minute introduction.

 "The Remembering (High the Memory)" relates to the smriti, texts literally meaning "that which is remembered".
 Yogananda wrote the smritis were "written down in a remote past as the world's longest epic poems", specifically the Mahabharata and Ramayana.
 Anderson described it as "a calm sea of music" and wanted the band to play like the sea with "rhythms, eddies, swells, and undercurrents" of sound.
 The track includes a keyboard solo that Anderson wrote "bring[s] alive the ebb and flow and depth of our mind's eye", and rated it as one of Wakeman's best.
 Squire played a fretless Guild bass, and described his performance as "one of the nicest things" he has done, and ranked it higher than his playing on more popular songs.
 He considered the track was particularly successful in its arrangement.
 White came up with the chord basis of a section on a guitar, which he does not play confidently, but Anderson recognised his tune and told him to repeat it until he could grasp his idea.
 Howe plays a Danelectro electric sitar, lute, and acoustic guitar.